BenHigginbottom/terraform_migrationarch/README.md

 This only shows one as they both resemble each other.

-The first line states the availability zones we want to stretch the ASG across, in this case A&B of EU-WEST-1
+The first line states the availability zones we want to stretch the ASG across, in this case A&B of EU-WEST-1.

+Min and Max sizes give us the ability to control the size of the ASG, mimimum